Frequently Asked Questions

 How much can I be paid with my own ATM?

-You will make 100% of the surcharge revenue generated by your ATM, minus a small processing fee.
+You will make the surcharge revenue generated by your ATM, minus processing fees and warranty fees if you select our extended warranty.

 How do I load my ATM?